 The Car Connection Mercedes-Benz Sprinter Overview

-A new Sprinter van made its debut in early 2018.
-The van's proportions and utility don't change, but the powertrain will.
-Alongside a diesel-powered Sprinter, a gasoline engine will be available in the U.S. An electrified version is reportedly in the works as well.
+A new Sprinter van made its debut for the 2019 model year.
+The van's proportions and utility don't change, but the powertrain lineup grows.
+Alongside a diesel-powered Sprinter, a gasoline engine is available in the U.S. An electrified version is reportedly in the works as well.

 The new Mercedes-Benz Sprinter